medsuet/Xcelerium-IC-Design-Training/Ibrahim/src/sequential_logic/4bit_adder/README.md

 ### Targets

+- `all`: Display the help message.
+- `verilator`: Compile, run simulation, and view waveform with Verilator.
+- `iverilog`: Compile and run simulation with Icarus Verilog.
-- `all`: Compile the Verilog files and simulate the testbench.
+- `vsim`: Compile and run simulation with ModelSim.
-- `compile`: Compile the Verilog files.
-- `simulate`: Simulate the testbench.
 - `view`: View the waveform in GTKWave.
 - `clean`: Clean the generated files and directories.
 - `help`: Display help information.

 ### How to Use

-1. **Compile and Simulate:**
+1. **Compile and Simulate with ModelSim:**
     ```bash
-    make all
+    make vsim
     ```
     This command will:
-    - Compile the Verilog files.
+    - Compile the Verilog files using ModelSim.
-    - Simulate the testbench.
+    - Run the simulation.

-2. **Compile Only:**
+2. **Compile and Simulate with Verilator:**
     ```bash
-    make compile
+    make verilator
     ```
-    This command will only compile the Verilog files.
+    This command will:

-3. **Simulate Only:**
+    - Compile the Verilog files using Verilator.
+    - Run the simulation.
+    - Open the generated waveform in GTKWave.

+3. **Compile and Simulate with Icarus Verilog:**
     ```bash
-    make simulate
+    make iverilog
     ```
-    This command will simulate the testbench.
+    This command will:
+    - Compile the Verilog files using Icarus Verilog.
+    - Run the simulation.

-4. **View the Waveform:**
+4. **View Waveform:**
     ```bash
     make view
     ```
-    This command will open the waveform in GTKWave if the VCD file already exists.
+    This command will open the generated waveform in GTKWave.

-5. **Clean the Project:**
+5. **Clean Generated Files:**
     ```bash
     make clean
     ```
     This command will clean the generated files and directories.

-6. **Display Help Information:**
+6. **Display Help:**
     ```bash
     make help
     ```
-    This command will display the help information.
+    This command will display the help information on how to use the Makefile.

-## Example Output

-After running `make all`, you will see the following steps in your terminal:

-1. **Compiling Verilog Files:**
-    ```
-    Compiling Verilog files...
-    ```
-    Compilation messages will follow.

-2. **Simulating the Testbench:**
-    ```
-    Simulating the testbench...
-    ```
-    Simulation messages will follow.
-After running make view, you will see the following in your terminal:
-3. **Opening Waveform in GTKWave:**
-    ```
-    Opening waveform in GTKWave...
-    ```
-    GTKWave will open with the generated waveform file `sequential_adder.vcd`.

-## Project Files

-### src/adder.sv

-This file contains the Verilog implementation of the sequential adder.
-It includes the state machine logic to process the 4-bit input number and generate the output.

-### test/adder_tb.sv

-This file contains the testbench for the sequential adder.
-It includes:
-- Clock generation.
-- Reset logic.
-- Test case application.
-- Output monitoring.
-- VCD file generation for waveform analysis.